 What are Rent-to-Own Homes?

 As the name suggests, rent-to-own homes are living units you can rent for a period of time, usually at least three years.
-Then, you’ll either have the option or obligation to buy.
+Then, you’ll either have the option or the obligation to buy.
 In addition to rent, you’ll pay an extra premium that funds your future down payment.
 Also, you may need to pay for maintenance, repairs and utilities.
 There’s often an ‘option fee’ you must pay up-front, which may or may not be applied to your down payment.

 Rent-to-own landlords may be private owners or a company.
 But in any arrangement, there will be a contract that establishes certain conditions.
 These include the length of the rental, total down payment, conditions and payment schedules.

 You should note that there are fewer standards and regulations around rent-to-own agreements than standard mortgages.
 Contract terms vary widely, and as with any other legal agreement, the devil can be in the details.
 You’ll want to review any contract with great care-and probably seek legal advice before you sign.
 Additionally, conditions are not always set in stone, especially with individual sellers.

 Is a Rent-to-Own Home for You?